 Ishtar Gate and the Processional Street of Babylon

 The Ishtar Gate was an ancient Babylonian monument that, originally built in the city of Babylon, which is located in present-day Iraq.
-The gate along with the processional street (inspect) or the ritual path was constructed in the 6th century BCE by King Nebuchadnezzar II and served as the main entrance to the city's inner complex.
+The gate along with the processional street of Babylon (inspect) or the ritual path was constructed in the 6th century BCE by King Nebuchadnezzar II and served as the main entrance to the city's inner complex.
 In the early twentieth century CE, a team of German archaeologists led by Robert Koldewey excavated the site of the Ishtar Gate and transported its remains to Berlin, where it was reconstructed in the Pergamon Museum.
 The reconstruction of the Ishtar Gate in the Pergamon Museum is an impressive and faithful recreation of the original monument.
 The gate is approximately 14 meters high, 30 meters long, and 5 meters deep, and is made up of over 8,000 individual bricks.
 Another point of note is that the current exhibited gate is merely a part of a much larger gate complex.

 circa 130 BCE